turbot/terraform-provider-steampipecloud/docs/resources/workspace_mod_variable.md

 - `identity_id` - A unique identifier of the entity, where the mod is created.
 - `mod_alias` - The human-friendly alias of the workspace mod this variable setting is for.
 - `name` - The name of the variable, as defined in the mod.
+- `organization` - A human-friendly alias for the organization the mod variable is managed within.
 - `setting_value` - The user-defined value of the variable.
 - `state` - The state of the mod installation.
 - `type` - The HCL type of the mod variable, as defined in the mod.